 Known as the “Efficacy of Cannabidiol for the Treatment of Canine Epilepsy”, Dr. McGrath intended to determine if hemp oil is effective for treating epilepsy in dogs and measure the potential adverse side-effects of full spectrum hemp oil as an anti-convulsive medication.

-She studied 16 dogs with greater than 2 seizures a month and found that using a full-spectrum hemp oil extract in a carrier oil of MCT oil showed positive clinical results with a statistically significant reduction in the FREQUENCY of canine seizures with ZERO adverse side effects–even when combining hemp oil and Keppra for the managment of canine epilepsy.
+She studied 16 dogs with greater than 2 seizures a month and found that using a full-spectrum hemp oil extract in a carrier oil of MCT oil showed positive clinical results with a statistically significant reduction in the FREQUENCY of canine seizures with ZERO adverse side effects–even when combining hemp oil and Keppra for the management of canine epilepsy.

 A study of this scope proved the efficacy of plant-based cannabinoid therapy for dogs with uncontrolled epileptic seizures.

-Quality Of Life For Dogs With Epilepsy
+Quality Of Life for Dogs with Epilepsy

 As with all anti-convulsive medications, what works for one dog may not be as effective for another.